 When citizens and communities in fragile settings don’t engage with public authorities to solve their governance issues, what do they do instead and why?

 When marginalised people do engage, make claims and demand accountability from public authorities, what are the roles, strategies and practices of the different intermediaries that broker these engagements?

-One of the four workstreams in the A4EA programme, Governance at the Margins works in settings affected by violence, conflict and fragility to explore when, why and how marginalised citizens choose to strategically avoid direct interactions with authorities and work ‘beneath the radar’.
+One of the five Phase 2 research workstreams in the A4EA programme, Governance at the Margins has worked in settings affected by violence, conflict and fragility to explore when, why and how marginalised citizens choose to strategically avoid direct interactions with authorities and work ‘beneath the radar’.

 In the first phase of A4EA research, as part of the programme’s Governance Diaries project, researchers followed a cohort of families living in conflict-affected areas over the course of a year.
 The project noted how rarely people in these households reached out to authorities directly, and the high prevalence of fear and internalised powerlessness.

 Decisions not to engage with or make direct demands of authorities played out in different ways.
 In some cases, these decisions had characteristics of ‘opting out’ of those systems of governance and choosing to collectively provide services and solutions themselves at a community level.

 In other cases, where people did choose or need to contact authorities, they most often did so through a range of intermediaries – such as local elites or civil society activists.

 In the second phase of research the Governance at the Margins workstream placed a particular focus on how different intermediaries play their roles.
 This expands on existing scholarship on political brokerage and mediation of community needs, with a particular focus on problem-solving and gaining accountability.

 Building on the approach of the first phase, researchers interviewed a sample of intermediaries over time to understand what issues come to them, how they respond to these, and what kinds of empowerment and accountability outcomes emerge.